bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 However again, to preserve backwards compatibility, `.sqd` is still a valid extension for the marker file(s).

-If there are multiple files with marker coils, the marker files must have the `acq-<label>` parameter and no more that two marker files may be associated with one raw data file.
+If there are multiple files with marker coils, the marker files must have the `acq-<label>` entity and no more that two marker files may be associated with one raw data file.
-While the acquisition parameter can take any value, it is RECOMMENDED that if the two marker measurements occur before and after the raw data acquisition, `pre` and `post` are used to differentiate the two situations.
+While the acquisition entity can take any value, it is RECOMMENDED that if the two marker measurements occur before and after the raw data acquisition, `pre` and `post` are used to differentiate the two situations.